ArthurBoddaert/Discord-Bot/README.md

 #### dm command

 The 'dm' command followed by a role name and a message sends the message to every user who has the specified role.
-The message can also have an attachment
+The message can also have an attachment.
+Add " " when targeting role name containing spaces.

 Example:
+	--dm role_to_dm Hello world!
-	--dm Members Hello world!
+	--dm "role to dm" Hello world!

 #### grant command

 The 'grant' command grants roles depending on the attached file.
 The previously mentioned file has to follow the format of the 'list -o' command.
 With the '-r' or '-reset' argument, the bot will remove every role from every user and then it will grant the fiven roles.

+Examples:
+- --grant "role_to_grant"  + attached file
+- --grant -r "role_to_reset" + attached file

 #### sondage command